bruce965/blog/_posts/2023-08-06-spacemesh-smapp-smeshing.md

 It's time to pick a path where you want to store your data.

-> Make sure that you have at least 256 GB of free space where you want to store
+> Make sure that you have at least 256 GiB of free space where you want to store
 > your data.
-256 GB is the minimum required to participate as a smesher.
+256 GiB is the minimum required to participate as a smesher.
 {: .prompt-warning }

 > You can keep this data on an external drive or a USB stick if you want, but